How to Choose the Perfect Feature Wall Tile

 Next, you can turn your attention to the finish and edging of the tile.
 Let’s look at the finish first.

-• Polished Tiles: are tiles with a highly polished surface, whereby a diamond disk grounds the surface smooth.
+- Polished Tiles: are tiles with a highly polished surface, whereby a diamond disc grinds the surface smooth.

-• Lappato Tiles: sit between polished and matt tiles.
-They have a soft semi-polished finished, similar to honed tiles.
+- Lappato Tiles: sit between polished and matte tiles.
+They have a soft, semi-polished finish, similar to honed tiles.

-With wall tiles, the finish is less important than it is with floor tiles where you have to consider slip resistance etc. The finish really only comes into play in regards to cleaning.
-Tiles that don’t have a smooth surface, such as satin and matt tiles, will be more challenging to clean than those with a smooth surface.
+With wall tiles, the finish is less important than it is with floor tiles, where you have to consider slip resistance, etc. The finish really only comes into play in regards to cleaning.
+Tiles that don’t have a smooth surface, such as satin and matte tiles, will be more challenging to clean than those with a smooth surface.

 In terms of edging, there are also various options.